 Create a grid with the cards (ideally 6×6).
 Number the rows and columns in sequential order.
 Play by rolling 2 dice and locating the card intersecting the numbers.
 You can then remove the card or place a bingo chip or other fun object on it.

 Hide the articulation cards in a sensory bin!
 Go digging with your hands or a shovel.
 You can make it more engaging by putting other items in the bin to find between trials.
+Read more about how to create and use sensory bins here!

 Paper clips fishing